 More Beach Patrols

 Amelia Island’s other biggest beach parks and amenities are listed further below.
 Nassau County’s growth — both population and Amelia Island tourism — means more crowds around the island and more people on the beaches.
-Fernandina Beach has implemented a new “Beach Ranger” program in 2018.
-Here’s a quick summary of some beach laws (but pay attention to signs at the beach):
+Thus, Fernandina Beach has implemented a “Beach Ranger” program.
+Here’s a quick summary of important beach laws (also read the signs at the beach when entering):

 Amelia Island is known for its dog-friendly beaches.
 However, not all dogs are friendly, and some people are afraid of them, so please be considerate.

 Dogs must be under a leash at all times in control of the owner.
-Owners not complying with Fernandina’s leash law, or not carrying a waste disposal bag or pooper scooper device while walking a dog on city beaches, can receive a $75 citation.
-However, penalty might double to $150 (being addressed at upcoming city commission meeting.)
-NO DOGS allowed on beach at Fort Clinch and Amelia Island State Park.
+Owners not complying with Fernandina’s leash law, or not carrying a waste disposal bag or pooper scooper device while walking a dog on city beaches, can receive an expensive citation.
+NO DOGS are allowed on beach at Fort Clinch and Amelia Island State Park.